Life Cycle Events

 Funeral

-Rabbi Hugenholtz will help you go through the process in planning a funeral.
-He can also perform the funeral ceremony, and help you understand and implement other meaningful Jewish mourning practices.
-Agudas Achim has a Chevra Kadisha (burial society) which can help the family in the various aspects of the funeral.
-There is a funeral committee which will prepare the Meal of Condolence and help with other preparations.
-Agudas Achim’s cemetery is on Linder Road in Iowa City.
+In times of loss, Rabbi Hugenholtz will gently guide you through planning a funeral and can officiate the service with care and compassion.
+She’ll also help you understand Jewish mourning practices that might bring comfort and meaning.
+Agudas Achim’s Chevra Kadisha (burial society) supports families with the practical and ritual needs of the moment, and our funeral committee prepares the Meal of Condolence and assists with other arrangements.
+Our cemetery is located on Linder Road in Iowa City.